-Conjoined twins can be diagnosed using standard ultrasound as early as the end of the first trimester.
-More-detailed ultrasounds and tests that use sound waves to produce images of the babies' hearts (echocardiograms) can be used about halfway through pregnancy to better determine the extent of the twins' connection and the functioning of their organs.
+Conjoined twins can be diagnosed using routine ultrasound as early as 7 to 12 weeks of pregnancy.
+More-detailed ultrasounds and tests that use sound waves to produce images of the babies' hearts (echocardiograms) can be used about halfway through pregnancy.
+These tests can better determine the extent of the twins' connection and the functioning of their organs.

 If an ultrasound detects conjoined twins, a magnetic resonance imaging (MRI) scan may be done.
 The MRI may provide greater detail about where the conjoined twins are connected and which organs they share.
 Fetal MRI and fetal echocardiography assist with planning for care during and after pregnancy.
 After birth, other tests are done to help identify the body structure and organ function of each twin and what is shared.

-Treatment of conjoined twins depends on their unique circumstances — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.
+Treatment of conjoined twins depends on their unique situation — their health issues, where they're joined, whether they share organs or other vital structures, and other possible complications.

 Monitoring during pregnancy

-If you're carrying conjoined twins, you should be closely monitored throughout your pregnancy.
-You'll likely be referred to a maternal and fetal medicine doctor who specializes in high-risk pregnancy.
-You may also be referred to other specialists such as:
+If you're carrying conjoined twins, you'll likely be closely monitored throughout your pregnancy.
+You'll likely be referred to a maternal and fetal medicine specialist in high-risk pregnancy.
+When needed, you may also be referred to other pediatric specialists in: